beerose/blog/content/posts/stripe-with-blitz/post.md

 ### Stripe webhooks

 [Webhooks](https://stripe.com/docs/webhooks) allow us to receive event notifications about all kinds of actions happening with our account, e.g., new subscriptions, successful payments, failed payments, subscription cancels, and many more.
-Our application can perform some actions on all of those events—for example, updating the database after a new subscription is created or updating customer info.
+Our application can perform some actions on all of those events—for example, update the database after a new subscription is created.

 To handle those events, we need a new API endpoint.

 I'm creating one in `app/api` directory:

-(This code is quite simplified for the sake of this article.
-Don't use it in production.)
+(This code is quite simplified for the sake of this article.)

 ```ts
 // app/api/webhook.ts